FSE2022-anonymous/FSE2022-LMT/README.md

 ### Introduction

-This is the webpage of our DAC 2022 submission: Achieving Last-Mile Functional Coverage in Chip Design Verification.
+This is the webpage of our FSE 2022 submission: Achieving Last-Mile Functional Coverage in Testing Chip Design Implementations.

  Due to the limited space of the paper, we show the specific implementation details and parameter experiment results of LMT here.